 Plug-in Hybrid: Requires Charging from External Source

-On the other hand, plug-in hybrid vehicles require charging from an external source in order to operate in electric-only mode.
+On the other hand, vehicles require charging from an external source in order to operate in electric-only mode.
 These vehicles come equipped with a larger battery capacity than traditional hybrids, allowing them to travel longer distances on electric power alone.
 While this does mean you need to take the time to plug in your vehicle and wait for it to charge, the benefit is a longer electric-only driving range and even higher fuel efficiency.

 Plug-in hybrids offer the flexibility of switching between gasoline and electric power, giving you the option to prioritize either fuel efficiency or performance based on your driving needs.
 By charging from an external source, you can take advantage of lower emissions and reduced fuel consumption, all while enjoying the convenience of a hybrid vehicle.